moritzebeling/wwworkshop/content/manual/3a-HTML.md

 </html>
 ```

+> The indentation and all whitespaces between elements are ignored by the browser.
+But it is always a good practice to organize your code well to make it easier for yourself.

 ## Common HTML tags
 There is a wide variety of HTML tags that you can use to structure your content: